Last updated: 16 July 2021

 While the reported rate of toxicity appears compelling, many practitioners hold to the belief that DPD deficiency is a very rare condition not worth the effort to detect.
 Even if there was wide agreement on the need to screen patients, care providers have not identified a standard test.

-Though introductory dosage and pre-screening measures have failed to become widely accepted practices, you can and should discuss with your oncologist how best to manage the risk of a toxic reaction before starting treatment.
+In the meantime, before you start treatment, be sure to discuss with your oncologist, or genetic counselor, how best to manage the risk of a toxic reaction before starting treatment.

-The more patients become aware of this risk of DPD deficiency and discuss it with their oncologists, the greater the chance personalized treatment (pre-treatment screening and dose management) will become commonly accepted.
+The more patients become aware of this risk of DPD deficiency and discuss it with their oncologists and genetic counselors, the greater the chance personalized treatment (pre-treatment screening and dose management) will become commonly accepted.

 So get the care you deserve and have this important conversation with your care provider; not only will you be serving yourself and your family, you will do your part to form the Big River that can lead to changing today's medical practices.